First Order Logic on Pathwidth Revisited Again: Two Basic Lemmas

 \subsection{Similar Neighborhoods}

 We now move on to present a lemma that will allow us to claim that two graphs are indistinguishable for FO formulas with $q$ quantifiers if they are locally the same.
 This is a standard argument in FO logic, going back to Gaifman, though we need to adjust the proof to our purposes to handle terminal vertices appropriately.
+Our version will use essentially the same proof as that given in Theorem 4.12 of \cite{Libkin04}, but with some minor technical differences.
 In particular, we will on the one hand be stricter on the isomorphisms we allow before we consider that the neighborhoods of two vertices are the same (because we only allow terminal-respecting isomorphisms), but on the other, we will only consider the extended neighborhood around a vertex by considering paths that go through non-terminals.
 This is important, because it allows us to work around the case where, for example, a terminal vertex is connected to everything and hence the diameter of the graph is $2$.
 In such a case, the extended neighborhood of a non-terminal vertex will not trivially contain the whole graph, because we exclude paths that go through the supposed universal terminal.

 According to this discussion, we define the notion of a ball of radius $r$ around a vertex $v$, denoted $B_r(v)$, in a way that only takes into account paths whose internal vertices are non-terminals, as follows.